mauroseb/mauroseb.github.io/_posts/2020-05-23-ovn-troubleshooting-day.md

 The first important fact that concerns to the problem is that when the instance does not have a floating IP associated (in other words, is using default tenant vrouter SNAT) to reach the outside all connectivity works well.
 However as soon as a floating IP is associated we can reach up to the External Physical Router but not to the Internet.

-The second remark is that default SDN in RHOSP16 is OpenVirtual Networking (OVN) which replaces the ever lasting Neutron/OVS ML2 plugin which has been there for several years.
-The plugin can operate in two modes: _DVR_ or _NON DVR_.
+The second remark the ML2 plugin can operate in two modes: _DVR_ or _NON DVR_.

 Third point is that according to the documentation the _NON DVR_ mode should have been the default.